topxeq/gox/README.md

 All the command-line switches/flags used by Gox itself are not recommended to be used in the scripts.

-An example for command-line handling is as below([source code](https://gitee.com/topxeq/gox/tree/master/scripts/commandLine.gox)),
+An example for command-line handling is as below([source code](https://gitee.com/topxeq/gox/tree/master/scripts/commandLine.ank)),

 ```
 // test command-line functions
-// for example: gox scripts\commandLine.gox abc -file=a.txt
+// for example: gox scripts\commandLine.ank abc -file=a.txt

 os = import("os")